 Blend all the ingredients until smooth; if it's too stiff, add a little water.
 Use some sea salt and black pepper to taste, though there should be plenty in the feta.

-Normally we would enjoy an easy pesto recipe such as this with a salad, but tonight I'm going to experiment with using it as a side dish to go with new potatoes, and steamed kale onto which I've dropped a couple free range eggs.
+Normally we would enjoy an easy pesto recipe such as this with a salad, but tonight I'm going to experiment with using it as a side dish to go with new potatoes, and steamed kale onto which I have dropped a couple free range eggs.

 If I'm still hungry then half a slice of our sourdough bread and butter will fill the last gap, spread with a little easy pesto; we only enjoy desserts on high and holy days; mind you homemade ice cream and a mulberry sauce titivates the tongue quite beyond reason.